dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 - Typescript is Open source/free development language
 - Developed and maintained by Microsoft
 - Typed superset of JavaScript which Compiles to plain JavaScript
-- It consist of variables Data Types string, number, boolean etc. but its optional
+- It consists of variables Data Types string, number, boolean, etc. but it is optional
 - One can write safer/meaningful/easily maintainable/scalable code

 2.4.
 ES6 Browser Support